WalletWasabi/WalletWasabi/Contrib/AffiliationServer/README.md

 Revenue Sharing Calculator
 --------------

-An script to calculate the total amount of bitcoins from affiliate.
+A script to calculate the total amount of bitcoins from affiliate.

 This script takes the coinjoin notifications provided by the affiliated which proves the affiliation of unmixed inputs and calculates the total amount of bitcoins coming from the affiliated.
 Given Wasabi doesn't store any kind of information related to affiliations, it is the affiliated the one that needs